vdparikh/hsmaas/README.md

 # HSM as a Service
-This project implements a Key Management System (KMS) using the MCloud HSM, the Gin web framework, and a PostgreSQL database.
+This project implements a Key Management System (KMS) using the Cloud HSM, the Gin web framework, and a PostgreSQL database.
 The KMS provides secure key management functionalities similar to AWS KMS, including key creation, retrieval, deletion, rotation, and data encryption/decryption.

 ## Features